 - Practical experience that relates to the classroom; the internship should allow students to apply what they have learned in the classroom in a "real world" environment.

 - The site supervisor as a mentor: the intern should receive guidance and be given feedback that contributes to the intern's growth.
 There should be a mentoring plan in place before the internship begins.

 Refer to the United States Department of Labor website for the criteria for unpaid internship positions under The Fair Labor and Standards Acts.

-Please contact the SIAS Internship Program Manager for more information on hosting an intern.
+Please contact a SIAS Internship Program Manager for more information on hosting an intern.

-To request changes to this page, please contact Julie Miller at firstname.lastname@example.org.
+To request changes to this page, please contact an advisor at email@example.com.